cdstanford/gid/README.md

 - `tests/` contains unit tests, in addition to those already included inline in the source code.
 - `examples/` contains all of the (handwritten and automatically generated) benchmarks used for evaluation of the paper as well as for correctness.
 - `Cargo.toml` and `Cargo.lock` are standard files provided by Rust packages: they document the required Rust package dependencies to run the code, and are used by `cargo` during compilation and linking. `rustfmt.toml` is a configuration file for the code formatter `cargo fmt`.
+- `spreadsheets/` contains the Google sheet (downloaded as a `.xlsx` file) that can be used to produce the plots in Figure 5.
 - Finally, `scripts` contains miscellaneous scripts, and `regex-smt-benchmarks` contains SMT regular expression benchmarks as a submodule: it is not a necessary dependency, but it includes the source `.smt` files that were used to generate some of the benchmarks in `examples/` for the sake of completeness.

 ## Reproducing the experimental results (full-review phase)